phanxuanquang/AskDB/README.md

 - Step 2: Run the **AskDB.exe** file (skip the **Unknown Published** warning from Windows if any).
 - Step 3: Follow the instruction to get started.
 - Step 4: Ask AskDB everything about your SQL database.

-## 💼 Who Benefits from AskDB
-- **Business Analysts**: Get the data you need without waiting for the IT department.
-- **Data Scientists**: Quickly explore and understand new databases without mastering each one's SQL flavor.
-- **Managers**: Make data-driven decisions by easily querying your company's databases.
-- **Developers**: Boost your productivity with AI-assisted query writing and database exploration.
-- **Database Administrators**: Empower your team while maintaining control and safety.

 ## 🌟 How AskDB Helps You